Doja Cat: 2022–2023: Scarlet and stylistic shift

-2023–present: Scarlet and Vie

 In early 2023, Doja Cat began teasing her fourth studio album with the working title of Hellmouth.
 Prior to this, she had asserted that the album would be "predominantly rap", a callback to the musical style of her earliest works, and an effort to diverge from the "pink and soft things" and "pop and glittery sounds" that she has become noted for, notably denouncing her previous two albums as "cash grabs" and "digestible pop hits".
 She also adopted a darker aesthetic and appearance, which she described as "punk", "experimental" and "manic", while some fans deemed these changes "demonic", and accused her of being a Satanist, and a member of the Illuminati.

 In mid-June 2023, Doja Cat released the album's first promotional single, titled "Attention", alongside an accompanying music video directed by Tanu Muino.
 The album's lead single, "Paint the Town Red", was released in early August 2023 to commercial success, breaking a number of streaming records, and becoming her first solo song to top the charts in both the United States and the United Kingdom, among several other countries and the Billboard Global 200 chart.
 It also peaked at number one on the Billboard Global Excl.
 US chart, the first rap song to do so.
 The album's title was later revealed to be Scarlet in mid-August 2023.
 The second promotional single, "Demons", was released in early September 2023, alongside a music video directed by Christian Breslauer and co-starring American actress Christina Ricci.

 Scarlet was released to mostly positive reviews on September 22, 2023, and debuted within the top 5 in the United States, the United Kingdom and Canada.
 Doja Cat then embarked the opening North American leg of the Scarlet Tour, her first arena tour featuring rappers Doechii and Ice Spice as supporting acts.
-A deluxe edition of the album, Scarlet 2 Claude, was released on April 5, 2024 and was named after the Claude Frollo character from The Hunchback of Notre Dame.
-The deluxe edition features collaborations from American rappers ASAP Rocky and Teezo Touchdown.
-In early 2025, Doja Cat with Raye featured in "Born Again" from Alter Ego, the first studio album of the Thai singer Lisa.
-On March 21, 2025, she was featured on the song "Just Us" with American rapper Jack Harlow.